sophiajt/jntrnr.github.io/content/2023-08-30-case-for-nushell.md

 This gives Nushell a distinctive design that encourages experimentation and exploration.

+### Nushell is, and has always been, crossplatform

+An important decision we made from day 1 was to be crossplatform.
+You can run Nushell on Windows, Linux, and macOS (and BSD, and Android) and get the same experience.
+You can easily write scripts in a way that they can be run across different platforms.
+Everything that you learn transfers between OSes without friction.

 ## Is Nushell good enough to overcome the inertia?

 I distinctly remembering going to a SIAM conference many years back and giving a talk on the [Chapel programming language](https://chapel-lang.org).
 Even back then, it was a clever language.
 In a couple lines, you could write code that could distribute and process a matrix across a network of computers.
 Coming from a lineage of array languages, it ate up data parallel processing.